Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

-Note that two fermionic fields cannot be emitted in the same $n_i$ direction since that would give a vanishing contribution due to $n^2=\bar{n}^2=0$.
-The last line in (\ref{subS1}) contains the same chirality operators built out of a down-type quark, a right handed neutrino and the $U(1)_Y$ gauge boson.
-To maintain the subleading order power counting we can only include the perpendicular component of the gauge invariant building block $\mathcal{B}_{\mu}^{\perp}\sim \mathcal{O}(\lambda)$ of the gauge field.
-The last two operators in (\ref{subS1}) then are:
+Note that two fermion fields cannot be emitted in the same $n_i$ direction, since that would give a vanishing contribution due to the projection operators included in the definition (\ref{fielddef}).
+Since now all basis operators have mass dimension~5, we have extracted a factor $1/\Lambda$ in (\ref{subS1}) to ensure that the Wilson coefficients are dimensionless functions.
+A superscript ``$(u)$'' indicates that the corresponding $n_i$-collinear field carries the fraction $u$ of the total collinear momentum $p_i$.
+Explicitly, we have e.g.\ \cite{Alte:2018nbn}